broady/tygor/doc/GENERATOR_INTERFACE_SPEC.md

 //
 // Note: TypeParameterDescriptor appears in two contexts:
 // - Declaration: In StructDescriptor.TypeParameters or AliasDescriptor.TypeParameters,
-//   where Name and Constraint define the type parameter.
+//   where ParamName and Constraint define the type parameter.
-// - Usage: As a field type (FieldDescriptor.Type), where only Name is used to
+// - Usage: As a field type (FieldDescriptor.Type), where only ParamName is used to
 //   reference back to the declaration.
 In usage context, Constraint is ignored. type TypeParameterDescriptor struct {
     exprBase
-    // Name is the type parameter name (e.g., "T", "K", "V").
+    // ParamName is the type parameter name (e.g., "T", "K", "V").
-    Name string
+    ParamName string

     // Constraint is the type set constraint, represented as a TypeDescriptor.
     // nil means unconstrained (equivalent to `any`).